cbase 1.50.0

 Returns

-1 (true) on success, 0 (false) if the OS refused (e.g., out of physical RAM).
+1 (true) if successful, 0 (false) if the OS refused (OOM).

 Definition at line 29 of file mem_os.c.

-◆ os_mem_decommit()
+◆ mem_os_decommit()

-void os_mem_decommit ( void * ptr,
+void mem_os_decommit ( void * ptr,

 usize size )